negronmarc/README-Generator/README.md

 # README Generator

   ## Description
-  Users can quickly and easily create a README file by using this command-line application to generate one so creators can devote more time to working on the project.
+  Users can quickly and easily create a README file by using this command-line application to generate one so developers can devote more time to working on the project.
 The README is dynamically generated from the user’s input using the inquirer package.

   ## Table of Contents
   - [Installation](#installation)